omikabir/Kaizala-API/README.md

     so login will lead us home page of kaizala management page.

 #### At first,
-    -A "Connector", is required which can be created from "Extension->Connectors".
-After creation, Add it to "MyCustomGroup" and Generate Token. [here "MyCustomGroup" is a group i am assuming to send the message using API]
+    A Kaizala "Connector", is required which can be created from "Extension->Connectors".
+    After creation, Add it to "MyCustomGroup" and Generate Token.
+    [here "MyCustomGroup" is a group i am assuming to send the message using API]

 #### Upon Creation of connector, We got 3 elements from "connector", As following:
-	 1.token [this is user/connector token that will be used to get Access Token, what we will create in program] 2.applicationId
+	 1.token [this is user/connector token]
+	 2.applicationId
 	 3.applicationSecret